 Of particular importance to GO Virginia is focusing on those new start-ups in traded sector industry activities that serve customers and markets beyond their local communities, and as a result, can drive regional economic growth.
-It includes industries such as: manufacturing; professional, scientific and technical services; information technology; finance and insurance; transportation and warehousing; mining; agriculture and food processing; and tourism related industries
+It includes industries such as: manufacturing; professional, scientific and technical services; information technology; finance and insurance; transportation and warehousing; mining; and agriculture and food processing.